-UnsupportedRawMemoryRegionException, MemoryTypeConflictException base The starting physical address accessible through the returned instance.
+UnsupportedRawMemoryRegionException, MemoryTypeConflictException count The number of memory elements accessible through the returned instance.

 Create an instance of a class that implements RawShortWriter48 and accesses memory of getRegion49 in the address range described by base, stride, and count.
 The actual extent of the memory addressed by the object is stride size of RawShortWriter count.
 The object is allocated in the current memory area of the calling thread.